Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 Handling Anger and Resentment in Co-Parenting

-• Use mindful or anger management practice.
+• Use a mindful or anger management practice.

 • Have the needs of the child first before any personal grievances.